Dave Van Horne: Florida/Miami Marlins (2001–2021)

 Beginning in 2001, Van Horne broadcast games for the Marlins.
 During his time in Florida, he called the 2003 World Series championship.

 Van Horne broadcast the last Expos home game in Montreal from the Marlins' broadcast booth on September 29, 2004—a 9–1 win for Florida.
 After the game was over, Van Horne joined the Expos television crew for a special post-game show.

-In January 2022, Van Horne officially announced his retirement from broadcasting.
+By the 2020s, Van Horne had his schedule reduced substantially on the order of the radio station.
+After calling 54 games in 2021, he was offered a 20-game schedule for the 2022 season.
+In January 2022, Van Horne rejected the offer and instead officially announced his retirement from broadcasting.

 Awards and honors

 Van Horne was named the 1996 recipient of the Jack Graney Award by the Canadian Baseball Hall of Fame for "A lifetime of media achievement".
 He was inducted into the Canadian Baseball Hall of Fame on June 21, 2014, along with former Montreal Expos general manager Murray Cook and third baseman Tim Wallach.

 Van Horne is the 2011 recipient of the Ford C. Frick Award from the National Baseball Hall of Fame.

 He received the award on July 23, 2011 in Cooperstown, New York.